tango4j/usc_cs566_project/README.md

         * Evaluators were asked whether they think the review is positive or negative

 1. Evaluation by algorithm:
-    * BERT model based Bi-LSTM sentiment classifier
+    * BERT model based Bi-LSTM sentiment classifier (the same system as in experiment session)
     * Trained on IMDB data using BERT embeddings (IMDB test set accuracy: 92.31%)
     * **Task 2**: Sentiment Classification
         * 48 comments; 24 1-star, 24 5-star